bbatsov/batsov.com/_posts/2022-10-30-why-bother-with-a-custom-desktop-pc-in-2022.md

 2.5-3kg.

 Of course, I could have just gotten some pre-built desktop like the Mac Studio or a custom pre-built PC.
+Neither did I need to bother with the assembly.
 So, it's still not clear why I decided to go all the way with this.

-The answer is rather simple - I'm very quaint (boringly old-fashioned) person.
+The answer is rather simple - I'm very quaint (boringly old-fashioned) person and I'm always curious to understand how everything works.
 I grew up in the day and age where it was extremely common to build your own PC and I've always had a lot of love for tinkering with my hardware and doing small tweaks/upgrades here and there.
-Despite all this, I fell victim to modern way of thinking and I spent something like 8 years (between 2012 and 2020) without a custom-built PC.
+For over 15 years I was selecting the parts for the computers of many friends and family members and I was helping them assemble/upgrade them.
+Then suddenly this type of computers grew out of fashion and almost everyone embraced laptops in the past decade.
+Computers became disposable commodities that you can buy from pretty much every electronics store, not to mention numerous online outlets.
+People embraced the new way as better - after all it meant less upfront your for you and less maintenance work down the road.
+If you can't upgrade anything than you have nothing to think about, right?
+Even I fell victim to modern way of thinking and I spent something like 8 years (between 2012 and 2020) without a custom-built PC.
 For a few years a had a Mac Mini Server and afterwards I was using my MacBook Pro as my only computer.[^2]

 While this definitely got the job done, I was always missing tending to a computer a considered truly my own.
 It felt almost like some romantic notion